IVRPowers/blog/content/post/contactcenter/how-to-introduce-new-channels-contact-center.md

 ------------
 ###### Photo source: Interactive Powers

 Last years, we have implemented several New Channels projects based on [Video RTC](http://blog.ivrpowers.com/post/products/video-rtc/) to existing Contact Centers.
-At times, it was the result of Innovation, but most often it was to enhance the Customer Experience and your services according to a new Market demand.
-After all, any Contact Center should interact with the customer anywhere they are! **Phone, Email, and Chat are making way for emerging channels such as **Social media, Video, Text, Mobile apps and [IVR](http://blog.ivrpowers.com/post/technologies/what-is-ivr/) self services**.
+At times, it was the result of Innovation, but most often it was to **enhance the Customer Experience** and your services according to **a new Market demand**.
+After all, any Contact Center should interact with the customer anywhere they are! **Phone, Email, and Chat** are making way for emerging channels such as **Social media, Video, Text, Mobile apps and [IVR](http://blog.ivrpowers.com/post/technologies/what-is-ivr/) self services**.
 Don't worry; this is a very exciting time for the service industry.
 We are seeing innovative strategies and solutions that are taking the customer service to the ‘Next Level.’

 #	Match Customers Needs